jamesoh3928/HaskGit/docs/Proposal.md

     The current plan for getting hash value for each object type:

-    - Blob: Just run hash function on the content
+    - For Blob: hash of (header + new content)
-    - Tree: Concatenate hash value of blobs and subtrees and hash the concatenated value
+    - For Tree: hash of concatentation of blobs and subtrees
-    - Commit: Concatenate hash value of tree of root directory, parent commit, author, commiter, and commit message.
-Return the hash value of concatenated value.
+    - For Commit: hash concatenation of concatenate Tree Object hash + committer name + author name + commit message + creation time + Parent commit hash

 3. Git cat file